myrtolagou/Robotic-Arm-Path-Simulation/README.md

 ## Running it

 1. Open MATLAB in this folder and run `startup_rvc` to add the toolboxes to the path.
-2. Run `try_13.m` to simulate the control loop and see the arm animate.
+2. Run `simulation.m` to simulate the control loop and see the arm animate.
 3. `fullcode.m` additionally drives real servos over a serial connection (`COM3`) — only run this with the hardware connected.